Antarctic sea ice

 Antarctic sea ice is the sea ice of the Southern Ocean.
-It extends from the far north in the winter and retreats to almost the coastline every summer, getting closer and closer to the coastline every year due to sea ice melting.
+It extends from the far north in the winter and retreats to almost the coastline every summer.
 Sea ice is frozen seawater that is usually less than a few meters thick.
-This is the opposite of ice shelves, which are formed by glaciers, they float in the sea, and are up to a kilometre thick.
+This is the opposite of ice shelves, which are formed by glaciers; they float in the sea, and are up to a kilometre thick.
 There are two subdivisions of sea ice: fast ice, which are attached to land; and ice floes, which are not.

 Sea ice that comes from the Southern Ocean melts from the bottom instead of the surface like Arctic ice because it is covered in snow on top.
 As a result, melt ponds are rarely observed.
 On average, Antarctic sea ice is younger, thinner, warmer, saltier, and more mobile than Arctic sea ice.
-Sea ice is not studied very well in comparison to Arctic ice since it is less accessible.
+Another difference between the two ice packs, is that while there is clear Arctic sea ice decline, the trend in Antarctica is roughly flat.
+Antarctic sea ice is not studied very well in comparison to Arctic ice since it is less accessible.

 Measurements of sea ice

 Extent

 The Antarctic sea ice cover is highly seasonal, with very little ice in the austral summer, expanding to an area roughly equal to that of Antarctica in winter.
-It peaks (~18 × 10^6 km^2) during September, which marks the end of austral winter, and retreats to a minimum (~3 × 10^6 km^2) in February.
+It peaks (~18 × 10^6 km2) during September (comparable to the surface area of Pluto), which marks the end of austral winter, and retreats to a minimum (~3 × 10^6 km2) in February.
 Consequently, most Antarctic sea ice is first year ice, a few meters thick, but the exact thickness is not known.
 The area of 18 million km^2 of ice is 18 trillion square meters, so for each meter of thickness, given that the density of ice is about 0.88 teratonnes/million km^3, the mass of the top meter of Antarctic sea ice is roughly 16 teratonnes (trillion metric tons) in late winter.
 Record low summer sea ice was measured in February 2022 at 741,000 square miles (1.9 million square kilometers) by the National Snow and Ice Data Center.